lingrino/vaku/README.md

 Vaku is a CLI and Go API that add useful functions on top of Hashicorp Vault.

-**NOTE:** Vaku is in a stable and supported state.
-New features will not be added *by me*, but I will review any issues or PRs that improve the tool or add new features.

 ## Installation

 The easiest way to install the vaku CLI is with [homebrew][]